-Opinion | An angry rift between Trump and Steve Bannon signals the far right’s future
+Opinion | An angry rift between Trump and Bannon signals the far-right’s future

 Yet Trump is facing dissent on this from, of all people, his former adviser Stephen K. Bannon, who is raging that even Trump’s choice is too much of a squish to wage the long war from the right that Bannon is trying to summon into being.

-Which signals the direction that the far right in this country in the hands of the likes of Bannon is likely to take: Toward full-blown insurgency.
+Which signals the direction that the far right in this country, in the hands of the likes of Bannon, is likely to take: toward full-blown insurgency.

 Speaking on his “War Room” podcast, Bannon ripped into Perdue as a “disaster.”
 Bannon seethed that Perdue is “the last person in the world” who should challenge Kemp, insisting that Perdue was “dead silent” about Trump’s 2020 loss, and “did not support” Trump’s effort to overturn it.